 Chatuchak weekend market covers about 35 acres with many shops and stalls divided into 27 sections.

 It features indoor and outdoor shopping, with significant experience, especially for tourists.
 Visiting and exploring the Chatuchak weekend market is quite an incredible adventure.
-You won’t like to miss out.
+You won’t want to miss out.